Summary of Process for Openness and Public Participation

 Harry Miller, Craftsbury Common, VT

 Harry Miller is the owner of HHMillerbuilder, Inc., a company that specializes in building custom homes and barns.
-Miller has experience at the board level having served on the Craftsbury Academy School Board for a number of years.
-While serving on the school board he oversaw the $3million dollar renovation project for the school’s new gymnasium.
+Miller has been a resident of Craftsbury Common for nearly 40 years, where he is very active in the community.
+Miller has experience at the board level having served on the Craftsbury Academy School Board for 16 years.
+While serving on the school board, he oversaw the $3 million-dollar renovation and addition of the school’s new gymnasium.
 He holds a Bachelor’s Degree in Dairy Production from the University of Vermont.
 He joined Copley’s Board of Trustees in 2015.

 Elaine Nichols, Stowe, VT